Daki-15/Adventure-Game/README.md

-To update the documentation to reflect that the game no longer uses MongoDB and instead uses a dictionary for data storage, here is the revised version:

 # Text-Based Adventure Game

 Welcome to the Text-Based Adventure Game!
 This project is a simple text-based adventure game built using Python and Flask.